Physical Address

 • Destructive actions, which break down the Earth’s crust, are largely experienced at convergent and transform boundaries

-Understanding the different tectonic boundary types and their movements is crucial for grasping the complexity of the Eurasian Plate.
+The different tectonic boundary types and their movements is crucial for grasping the complexity of the Eurasian Plate.
 By doing so, we can better predict the impacts of geological events and contribute to more accurate assessments of potential hazards.

 Future Implications for Eurasian Plate